CM Tooltip (CMTG) - Extras - Using the Block Editor

 Using the Block Editor

-The Glossary Tooltip plugin works with new Block Editor by default, with some exceptions.
+The Glossary Tooltip plugin works with Gutenberg, WordPress' new Block Editor, by default, with some exceptions.

 If you are used to adding shortcodes to your content by using the button that was available in the toolbar of the classic editor, you will no longer be able to use it.

-Instead, to include a shortcode, you would use a shortcode block, or a HTML block:
+Instead, to include a shortcode, you would use a shortcode block an HTML block:

 Using Blocks on Term Pages and the Glossary Index Page